 Formalize Temporary Implementations: Based on the current practice, City first installs temporary traffic calming measures prior to the permanent ones.
-This approach provides an opportunity to testing and evaluating their impact for both residents/road users and the technical team and have proved to be more effective.
+This approach provides an opportunity to test and evaluate the impact for both residents/road users and the technical team and has proved to be an effective approach.
 It was recommended to formalize this practice (DN March 2021).

 In the current practice, a public survey is conducted prior to implementation of the temporary measures.
-In the follow-up discussion with the Council held in September 2022, this survey was recommended to be removed from the traffic calming process.
+In the follow-up discussion with the Council held in September 2022, this initial survey was recommended to be removed from the traffic calming process.